Khampheng Boupha

-Khampheng Boupha (ຄຳແພງ ບຸບຜາ; 15 January 1923 – 2011) was a Laotian politician, who served as a member of the Central Committee of the Lao People's Revolutionary Party and President of the Lao Women's Union.
+Khampheng Boupha (ຄຳແພງ ບຸບຜາ; 15 January 1923 – 2011) was a Laotian politician who served as a member of the Central Committee of the Lao People's Revolutionary Party and President of the Lao Women's Union.

 Early life

 Khampheng Boupha was born in Luang Prabang and completed her schooling from there.

 Career

 Khampheng began her career as a teacher and later took up translation work.
-From 1946 to 49, she stayed in Thailand with her husband, a member of the Lao Issara government.
+From 1946 to 1949, she stayed in Thailand with her husband, a member of the Lao Issara government.
 A year later, both of them joined the Free Laos Front.
 She won the May 1958 supplementary elections for Luang Prabang and became a member of the National Assembly of Laos.
 It was during this time that the Boupha couple was actively involved with the Pathet Lao communist movement in Vietnam.

-In 1979, Khampheng became a member of the newly formed Lao Front for National Construction's Standing Committee and three years later was elected to the Central Committee of the Lao People's Revolutionary Party.
+In 1979, Khampheng became a member of the newly formed Lao Front for National Development's Standing Committee and three years later was elected to the Central Committee of the Lao People's Revolutionary Party.
 Owing to health issues, she did not stand for re-election.
-She has also served as president of Lao Women's Union and Secretary of State for Rural Affairs.
+She also served as president of Lao Women's Union and Secretary of State for Rural Affairs.